 How Regular Check-Ins Enhance Communication and Clarity

 Without a structured check-in, communication often becomes fragmented.
-You might rely on scattered emails, quick instant messages, or catching your leader between meetings.
-This approach leaves room for misinterpretation and missed details.
-It also tends to create a communication style that’s chaotic rather than intentional.
+You may rely on scattered emails, quick messages, or catching your leader between meetings.
+This leaves room for misinterpretation and missed details.

 A scheduled huddle ensures you both have a dedicated moment to focus without distractions.